-The Shire of Dungog is part of the Hunter Region and the Lower Hunter Sub-Region and is bound by Great Lakes Shire to the East, Singleton Shire to the West, Scone Shire to the North-west, Gloucester Shire to the North and by Port Stephens Shire and the City of Maitland to the South.
+The Shire of Dungog is part of the Hunter Region and the Lower Hunter Sub-Region and is bound by Mid Coast Council to the North-East, Singleton Council to the West, Scone Shire to the North-west and by Port Stephens Shire and the City of Maitland to the South.

 - Martins Creek

 The Shire has two principal rivers, the Williams in the east of the Shire and the Paterson in the west.
 Both are tributaries of the Hunter, and both traverse the Shire in a general north-west to south-east direction.
 The Williams and Paterson Rivers drain from the Barrington Plateau and contribute over 40% of the flow of the Hunter.
 Lostock Dam was constructed on the Paterson River in the 1970's to regulate flow and prevent lack of water in drought.